 Grading Rubric for Research Project

-In the final weeks of your Comprehensive Teacher Training program you will write a research paper of at least five pages on one of the key Pilates Principles.
+In the final weeks of your Comprehensive Teacher Training program you will write a research paper of at least 750 - 1000 words on one of the key Pilates Principles (plus a few extra items we’ve added).
 Review the following rubric to guide your content.

 You must answer each of the following questions in your paper.